How business lawsuit insurance can protect you

 Business insurance safeguards your bottom line

-There are many reasons why small businesses are sued.
-A server outage, data breach, or even a car accident can land your company in court.
+Small businesses can get sued for a number of reasons.
+A server outage, data breach, or a car accident can land your company in court.
 Even the most careful business owner can be hit with a frivolous lawsuit.
 Fortunately, business lawsuit insurance can reduce your risk.

-Here are the most common types of liability lawsuits that tech businesses face, and 18 examples of how business lawsuit insurance coverage can protect your bottom line.
+Here are the most common types of lawsuits that small businesses face, along with examples of how business lawsuit insurance coverage can protect your bottom line.

 General liability insurance